How Unreliable Power Supply Affect Bloggers in Nigeria

-Full Time Blogger/Self Employed Entrepreneur
+Full-Time Blogger/Self Employed Entrepreneur

-A full time blogger or self-employed entrepreneur who doesn’t have a 9 am-5 pm job, your main job is to create content for his websites or blogs, do other related internet activities all day like surfing the web, doing research, replying comments, keeping up to the trend in his niche which means he needs constant reliable internet and power supply.
-Getting a reliable internet connection is easy but the problem lies with the power supply which is out of your hands, when you got a post idea and you quickly need to write an article on it or a draft and your laptop battery is dead, your phone is dead, your power bank is dead, you have to result to turning on a generator which cost more money to buy and fuel.
+A full time blogger or self-employed entrepreneur who doesn’t have a 9 am-5 pm job, your main post is to create content for his websites or blogs, do other related internet activities all day like surfing the web, doing research, replying comments, keeping up to the trend in his niche which means he needs constant, reliable internet and power supply.
+Getting a secure internet connection is easy but the problem lies with the power supply which is out of your hands, when you got a post idea and you quickly need to write an article on it or a draft and your laptop battery is dead, your phone is gone, your power bank is gone, you have to result to turning on a generator which cost more money to buy and fuel.

-As a full time blogger or self-employed entrepreneur, in other for you to be productive and counter the unreliable power supply in Nigeria, you have to do the following;
+As a full-time blogger or self-employed entrepreneur, in other for you to be productive and counter the unreliable power supply in Nigeria, you have to do the following;

 - Buy a good Generator and have a budget for weekly fuel

 - Have a strong power bank to charge your smartphone and laptop if possible.
-I have a laptop power bank and it has saved me on multiple occasions.
+I have a laptop power bank, and it has saved me on multiple occasions.

-- Invest in inverter with solar panel but if that is too expensive, a small laptop and fan only inverter can work.
+- Invest in inverter with the solar panel but if that is too expensive, a small laptop and fan only inverter can work.

-- You need to study when power comes, there is always a routine.
-For my area, we always have power supply from 11PM – 7AM why?
+- You need to study when the power comes; there is always a routine.
+For my area, we still have a power supply from 11 PM – 7 AM why?
 I have no idea.
-Studying and identifying the power supply patterns would make you know when power comes so you can be plan and modify your content calendar to fit the power supply routine.
+Studying and identifying the power supply patterns would make you know when the power comes so you can plan and modify your content calendar to fit the power supply routine.
 Which means most times I don’t sleep at night because I am busy writing content for my websites and blogs.

-You fall under this category which means you have a 9AM-5PM job and of course you are getting paid and you like that don’t you?
+Do you fall into this category which means you have a 9AM-5PM job and of course you are getting paid, and you like that don’t you?
 Everything has its advantages and disadvantages.
-For someone that works a job for more than 10 hours, he or she comes back home then suddenly remembers there’s a pending blog posts to be written but there’s no light.
-All day at work, there’s power supply most likely from a Generator.
+For someone that works a job for more than 10 hours, he or she comes back home then suddenly remembers there’s a pending blog post to be written, but there’s no light.
+All day at work, there’s the power supply most likely from a Generator.

 Blogging at work may not be welcomed or even possible depending on where you work and their policies, some companies can be so strict that when they catch you doing something that’s not “company work related” you can lose your job so be careful when deciding to blog at work.

-This is the hardest part when it comes to blogging at work, you need to share your time – Personal blog time and Company time, write it down so you don’t forget.
-Plan every day, every hour and every minute but this is not easy emotionally speaking because when you have an urgent company work to do, you face that with all your might and when you done with that company task, 3 days have past which means you are behind schedule then you have to recollect your thoughts, clear your mind and write a blog post.
+This is the hardest part when it comes to blogging at work; you need to share your time – Personal blog time and Company time, write it down, so you don’t forget.
+Plan every day, every hour and every minute but this is not easy emotionally speaking because when you have an urgent company work to do, you face that with all your might and when you have done with that company task, 3 days have past which means you are behind schedule then you have to recollect your thoughts, clear your mind and write a blog post.

-Looking at the situation from another perspective, you are part-time blogger working a 9-5 job and when you back from work, maybe around 6PM, you can dedicate 1-2 hours to spend on your website or blog.
-This works better than having to come back home, pour fuel in the generator, turn on the generator, charge your dead laptop, phone and cook dinner.
+Looking at the situation from another perspective, you are part-time blogger working a 9-5 job, and when you back from work, maybe around 6 PM, you can dedicate 1-2 hours to spend on your website or blog.
+This works better than having to come back home, pour fuel into the generator, turn on the generator, charge your dead laptop, phone and cook dinner.

-Effects of having Unreliable Power Supply as a full time blogger
+Effects of having Unreliable Power Supply as a full-time blogger

 - You are always behind schedule